springload/reusable-d3-charts/README.md

 Most of the examples are divided into two files: a base class and one that inherits from it.
 If you intend to use multiple charts, they will most likely share some code – this code should be in the base class.

-## Chart download

-The download feature is built with a thin [`api/download.js` layer](https://github.com/springload/reusable-d3-charts/blob/master/client/js/api/download.js) which relies on [`saveSvgAsPng`](https://github.com/exupero/saveSvgAsPng).
-Browser support is patchy, but the API layer takes care of feature-detecting / browser-detecting what works and what doesn't to display warning messages to the end user.

-### Known issues

-- Does not support custom web fonts
-- Safari 9 / iOS 9 Safari – Image export does not have the right filename, and opens as file in separate window  (see http://caniuse.com/#feat=download)
-- IE11 – PNG export does not work (hidden behind error message suggesting SVG use)
-- IE11 – Image export works but does not display embedded symbols (warning is displayed to the user).
-- Android browser – Image export does not work (soft fail with error message)

 ## Contributing

 ### Installation